jakir-ruet/cicd-jerkins-ansible-docker-kubernetes/README.md

 ## Visit Us [Lapis Soft](http://www.lapissoft.com)

-#### The complete DevOps project using Jenkins, Ansible, Docker as well as Kubernetes on AWS.
+#### The complete DevOps project using Jenkins, Docker, Ansible as well as Kubernetes on AWS.

 ##### Jenkins Install on EC2 Instance